xwleo/blockscanner/README.md

-# XWScanner - Multi-Chain Block Scanner
+# BlockScanner - Multi-Chain Block Scanner

-XWScanner is a powerful and efficient multi-chain block scanner currently supporting TRON and BSC blockchains.
+BlockScanner is a powerful and efficient multi-chain block scanner currently supporting TRON and BSC blockchains.
 It offers a robust solution for scanning blocks, parsing transactions, and providing flexible filtering capabilities, all while maintaining high performance and ease of use.

 ## Key Components